On the behaviour of Brauer $p$-dimensions under finitely-generated field extensions: Introduction

 \section{\bf Introduction}

 Let $E$ be a field, $s(E)$ the class of finite-dimensional associative central simple $E$-algebras, $d(E)$ the subclass of division algebras $D \in s(E)$, and for each $A \in s(E)$, let $[A]$ be the equivalence class of $A$ in the Brauer group Br$(E)$.
 It is known that Br$(E)$ is an abelian torsion group (cf. \cite{P}, Sect.
 14.4), whence it decomposes into the direct sum of its $p$-components Br$(E) _{p}$, where $p$ runs across the set $\mathbb P$ of prime numbers.
 By Wedderburn's structure theorem (see, e.g., \cite{P}, Sect.
-3.5), each $A \in s(E)$ is isomorphic to the full matrix ring $M _{n}(D _{A})$ of order $n$ over some $D _{A} \in d(E)$; the order $n$ is uniquely determined by $A$ and so is $D _{A}$, up-to an $E$-isomorphism.
-This implies the dimension $[A\colon E]$ is a square of a positive integer deg$(A)$.
-The main numerical invariants of $A$ are the degree deg$(A)$, the Schur index ind$(A) = {\rm deg}(D _{A})$, and the exponent exp$(A)$, i.e. the order of $[A]$ in Br$(E)$.
+3.5), each $A \in s(E)$ is isomorphic to the full matrix ring $M _{n}(D _{A})$ of order $n$ over some $D _{A} \in d(E)$, uniquely determined by $A$, up-to an $E$-isomorphism.
+This implies the dimension $[A\colon E]$ is a square of a positive integer deg$(A)$, the degree of $A$.
+The main numerical invariants of $A$ are deg$(A)$, the Schur index ind$(A) = {\rm deg}(D _{A})$, and the exponent exp$(A)$, i.e. the order of $[A]$ in Br$(E)$.
 The following statements describe basic divisibility relations between ind$(A)$ and exp$(A)$, and give an idea of their behaviour under the scalar extension map Br$(E) \to {\rm Br}(R)$, in case $R/E$ is a field extension of finite degree $[R\colon E]$ (see, e.g., \cite{P}, Sects.
-13.4, 14.4 and 15.2, and \cite{Ch2}, Lemma~3.5):
+13.4, 14.4 and 15.2):

 (1.1) (a) $({\rm ind}(A), {\rm exp}(A))$ is a Brauer pair, i.e. exp$(A)$ divides ind$(A)$ and is divisible by every $p \in \mathbb P$ dividing ind$(A)$.